Getting Started with Ambient Mode

 To remove waypoint proxies, installed policies, and uninstall Istio:

-$ istioctl x waypoint delete --all
+$ istioctl experimental waypoint delete --all

 $ istioctl uninstall -y --purge